 - Group Size: Our groups will never exceed 5 people per guide.
 We like to keep our photo tours small so we can give adequate individual attention.
 For those photographers that feel more independent, we will allow you to wander away from the group and explore on your own within reasonable limits.

 - Safety: Our guides are trained in CPR/First-Aid.
 All 4WD vehicles are equipped with extraction equipment and a first-aid kit.
 We carry a satellite beacon with us in case of emergencies outside of cell range.

-- Guides: Due to scheduling complexities, we don't know which guide will accompany your group until a day or two prior.
-If you want a specific guide, then please Contact Us to make your request.
+- Instructors: Due to scheduling complexities, we don't know which instructor will accompany your group until a day or two prior.
+If you want a specific instructor, then please Contact Us to make your request.
 Although we'll do our best to make it happen, please note there are no guarantees.

 - Camera Gear: You can make use of just about any lens in Bryce.
 A wide angle zoom lens is useful from the rim and down in the canyon (equivalent 16-35 on a full-frame camera or 10-22mm on a crop sensor).
 A mid-range lens in the range of 30-100mm will provide nice scale and compression.
 Telephoto lenses will be useful for isolating small sections of hoodoos and for any wildlife opportunities we encounter.
 Bring as many lenses as you like - just ensure your pack isn’t too heavy if we’re going to be doing significant hiking.
 All participants should bring a tripod.
 For filters, a circular polarizer can come in handy when there are clouds in the sky (it’s best to avoid polarizers on cloudless days).
 A neutral density filter can be nice to create long exposures for fast moving clouds.
 Don’t forget extra batteries, memory cards, and cleaning supplies.
 Please contact us if you’d like to rent any camera gear for your outing.